 The MFFF design objectives, along with the programmatic measures, ensure that operation of the MFFF is in accordance with 10 CFR Parts 20 and 70, and ALARA principles.
-Engineering design features and management controls implemented during operation ensure that occupational doses are ALARA.
+Occupational doses are ALARA through engineering design features and management controls implemented during operation.